rimelek/learn-docker/projects/p00/README.md

 docker run -d -p "8080:80" --name web httpd:2.4
 ```

-## Work with the container's filesystem without an own image:
+## Work with the container's filesystem without building your own image:

 Run a command inside a container: